koral--/blog/source/2015-06-24-a-tech-startup-in-london.html.markdown

 <img class="cover" src="images/london.gif" />

-I’m going to cut to the chase: two of us from the Bitrise team has moved to London a month ago.
+I’m going to cut to the chase: two of us from the Bitrise team have moved to London a month ago.

 > “Yes, London.
 You know: fish, chips, cup 'o tea, bad food, worse weather, Mary fucking Poppins...
 LONDON.”